 Image Source: Pixabay

-This feminine menstrual product has been around since the time of the invention of tampons—around the year of 1937, which is the year it was first patented with a material of latex rubber by the American actress Leona Chalmers as the first modern menstrual cup.
+This feminine menstrual product has been around since the time of the invention of tampons—around the year 1937, which is the year it was first patented with a material of latex rubber by the American actress Leona Chalmers as the first modern menstrual cup.

 Thus today, using a menstrual cup like the daisy menstrual cup with a tilted cervix will be discussed so that you will know what to do or if it still fits as a menstrual product for you to use.
-If by chance, you do not know if you have a tilted cervix, then this article will be of help as well to inform you about tilted cervixes.
-(See also: Tampons vs Menstrual Cups: Which One is Right for You?)

-What is a Tilted Cervix?
+What is a Tilted Cervix Menstrual Cup?

 Commonly, the uterus sits upright, in an up-and-down, or a vertical position.
 However, in some women, the uterus or cervix is tipped backward, which points towards the lower back.
 And this is known as a tilted cervix, tipped, and retroverted uterus.

-Why do I Have a Tilted Cervix?
+Why Do I Have a Tilted Cervix Menstrual Cup?

 If you have a tilted cervix or have been told that you have one, cases are, you are probably wondering how you developed such a thing.
-Well, in most cases, it is just the way how it was formed when you were born.
+Well, in most cases, it is just the way it was formed when you were born.

 A board-certified reproductive endocrinologist and infertility specialist at Reproductive Medicine Associates of Connecticut, and also an Ob-Gyn Dr. Hurwitz, stated that the tilted cervix condition is perfectly natural like this is just the way that some women are built.